Jesshuan/Python-Utilitary-for-satellite-images-extraction-from-Google-Earth-Engine/README.md

 #### How to use ?

+First, store your xslx files in the "DataFrames" folder

+For deployments with a docker image :

 ##### OPTION 1 / On a local jupyter lab interface

 Steps to launch the jupyter lab interface with the right dependencies: